sguox002/leetcode/leetcode-all.md

     }
 ```

+<<-1027	Longest Arithmetic Subsequence    		50.4%	Medium
+each element can bind with previous one with a different difference, since d varies, we shall use array of hashmap for the dp.
+LIS.
+->>

+<<-1048	Longest String Chain    		55.2%	Medium
+if word1 is predecessor of word2, we can add a char to word1 so that it equals to word2.
+given a list of words return the longest word chain length.
+- dp: sort by length and attach to previous.
+LIS.
+->>

 <<-1713.
 Min operation to make a subsequence
 give target array distinct integers, min number of insertion on other array to make target is a subsequence of this array.
 this is a LCS problem with O(nm) but too high for this problem.